When You Eat Affects Your Heart Health

 Meal Timing

-A good meal in the morning can help your body prepare for the day to come and decreases your chances of Heart healthy saladsuffering from heart diseases, diabetes, and obesity.
+A good meal in the morning can help your body prepare for the day to come and decreases your chances of suffering from heart diseases, diabetes, and obesity.
 Breakfast provides you with the energy you need to run the day after an overnight fast, the more reason not to skip it.
 The best breakfast should include something that is whole grain and has some fat and protein in it.
 This will make your blood sugar level to rise slowly and go down slowly.
 Eating something refined and very sweet will cause an insulin surge, and then your blood sugar drops too low, so you get hungry again.
 This is what leads to eating junk food in between the day and eventually leads to obesity.

 Lunch can consist of a relatively large meal since your body still needs the fuel to get through the rest of the day.
 According to research, the best time for you to have your lunch is between 12.30pm and 1.30pm, and should primarily consist of salads and vegetables but light in calories.